ISSUIUC/ISS-PCB/CONTRIBUTING.md

 - ### **3D Models**

   - Used to render 3D images of the boards
+  - `.3dshapes`: A library folder contating multiple .step and .wrl files
   - `.step` : An individual component 3D model
-  - `.wrl` : An individual component 3D model with texture data for advanced rendering
+  - `.wrl` : An individual component 3D model with texture data for advanced rendering *(Optional)*

 ## **Library Directory**